-The Jackpot game consists of six different drawings, each one lasting about a month.
+The Jackpot game consisted of six different drawings, each one lasting about a month.

-Losing tickets submitted during each monthly period were eligible for one of the 20 monthly $100 prizes and the monthly progressive jackpot prize (which has been over $175,000).
+Losing tickets submitted during each monthly period were eligible for one of the 20 monthly $100 prizes and the monthly progressive jackpot prize (which had been over $175,000).

 I like these types of second chance drawings because of the fact the shorter entry period (30 days roughly), means fewer entries you have to compete against.
 Plus the monthly progressive prize isn’t too shabby.

 A recent Monopoly scratch game 2nd chance drawing had monthly $10,000 first place prices.
 Some of the entry periods were only 27 days long.

 Georgia Lottery Player’s Club & How to Enter Tickets into the 2nd Chance Drawings

 There’s just a 3 step process to enter losing tickets into the bonus drawings.